-Eight credit hours at any level in any subject to ensure completion of a minimum of 122 credit hours.
+Elective credit hours as necessary to ensure completion of a minimum of 122 credit hours.

-Minor in Environmental Studies
+• Minor in Environmental Planning

-The minor in Environmental Studies offers an opportunity for students in other disciplines to gain knowledge of social systems and policy as they affect environmental and natural resources issues.
-A maximum of two courses (six credits hours) used to fulfill program requirements for a major or another minor may also be used to fulfill requirements for a minor in Environmental Studies.

-The minor in Environmental Studies requires the completion of 18 credit hours, 12 of which must be at the upper division level.
+The minor in Environmental Planning is designed to provide students an opportunity to acquire a basic knowledge of environmental planning theory and methods.
+The minor consists of 12 required credits (four designated courses) and six credits from a set of elective courses.
+A maximum of two courses (six credit hours) used to fulfill program requirements for a major or another minor may also be used to fulfill requirements for a minor in Environmental Planning.
+The Minor in Environmental Planning requires the completion of 18 credit hours, 12 of which must be at the upper division level.